 - keep a record, in the right form of the strike or lockout; and

-- give the completed form to the Ministry of Business, Innovation and Employment, within 1 month after the strike or lockout ends.
+- give the completed Record of strike or lockout form [PDF, 59 KB] to the Ministry of Business, Innovation and Employment, within 1 month after the strike or lockout ends.

 The Minsitry of Business, Innovation and Employment(external link) website has information on annual national work stoppages.